 “boot” partition formatted as fat32

-and the “data/iso” partition formatted to anything else.
+and the “data/iso” partition formatted as anything else.

-Tools like glim (which is amazing btw), and uGRUB only work with a single fat32
+Tools like glim and uGRUB only work with a single fat32

 partition.

-Tutorials like this (which is amazing btw and mentioning how to work with multi-partition USB sticks,
+Tutorials like this -which is amazing btw and explains in details how to work with multi-partition USB sticks,

 including with ext4

 I have seen the same setup randomly failing while being used in live mode.
-I have seen the same image work on only one of my machines (the old one that have HDD) and fails on the others machines.
+I have seen the same image works on only one of my machines (the old one that has an HDD) and fails on the others machines.

 To quote the documentation: